cloudnativetrainings/kubermatic-kubernetes-platform-administration/06_create-user-cluster/README.md

 # the StatefulSet will take care to restart the deleted etcd-0 node
 watch -n 1 kubectl -n cluster-XXXXX get pods
 ```

+>**NOTE:**
+>Due to KKP makes use of HA functionality within Kubernetes such incidents get auto-healed.

 ## Scale the User Cluster